vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU HAS AUTHOR SIGNED?.md

  property | value
 --- | ---
- label | TIU HAS AUTHOR SIGNED? tag | AUTHSIGN routine | [TIUSRVA](http://code.osehra.org/dox/Routine_TIUSRVA_source.html)
+ label | {::nomarkdown}TIU HAS AUTHOR SIGNED?{:/}
+ tag | {::nomarkdown}AUTHSIGN{:/}
+ routine | [TIUSRVA](http://code.osehra.org/dox/Routine_TIUSRVA_source.html)
- return value type | SINGLE VALUE description | Boolean RPC returns a value of 0 if the author has not signed and the user attempting to sign is the expected co-signer.
-Returns a 1 if the author has signed or the user attempting to sign is NOT the expected co-signer.
+ return value type | {::nomarkdown}SINGLE VALUE{:/}
+ description | {::nomarkdown}Boolean RPC returns a value of 0 if the author has not signed and the user attempting to sign is the expected co-signer.
+Returns a 1 if the author has signed or the user attempting to sign is NOT the expected co-signer.{:/}

 ### Method description